vinkaga/learn-node/slides/slides.md

 (function (exports, require, module, __filename, __dirname) {
 	// let exports = module.exports = {};
     // Contents of module file are inserted here
+    // Declarations are local
 });
 ```

+- All declarations are local to module

 - Exports `module.exports`, an object; `exports` refers to `module.exports`